jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### IV.
 Changing the map location and zoom level

-Now that we’ve initialized the webmap, let’s set the approrate extent.
+Now that we’ve initialized the webmap, let’s set the appropriate extent.
 Currently, your map is zoomed out to see the whole world when it loads.
 We need to change the location and the zoom level.

 1. Locate the line that sets where to center the map view.
 2. For practice, change the map center location to the center of the US by finding a coordinate in [google maps](maps.google.com){:target="_blank"} or by placing a marker in [http://geojson.io/](http://geojson.io/#map=2/20.0/0.0){:target="_blank"}.